jaredevans/Easy-Transcribe-Video/README.md

 # Easily create subtitles file and a subbed video file.

-A tool for macOS to easily transcribe video files that are audio-only using Whisper from OpenAI.
+A tool for macOS to easily transcribe video files using Whisper from OpenAI.
 It can batch-process an entire directory, generating both an `.srt` subtitle file and a new video file with embedded soft subtitles.

 **Special Note:** The first time you run **1-Allow-Run.command**, your Mac may block it because it’s not from an Apple-signed developer.